goodlabs-studio/kibana-plugin-drilldownmenu/README.md

 │   │   ├── .
 ```
 - Compress `kibana` into `kibana.zip`
-- Install plugin into kibana
+- Install plugin into kibana with:
 ```
 ./kibana-plugin install file://[PATH-TO-ZIP]
 ```